 Your group can run a successful Yellow Candle program.
 Success means distributing as many Candles as possible.
 Success means lighting a candle and remembering, by name, a child or an adult who was murdered in the Shoah.
 No human being who wishes to memorialize a victim should be left out.
 For Jewish people, remembering a victim is a great mitzvah.

 This website and the Yom HaShoah Yellow Candle™ Guide are valuable resources for enhancing your observance of Yom HaShoah.
-Please take the time to explore and download the Guide from the menu on left side of this page.
+We're glad to answer all of your questions.
+Please take the time to explore and download the Yellow Candle Guide from the menu on left side of this page.

 Yellow Candle™ is a trademark of the Federation of Jewish Men's Clubs, Inc.